MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

 For example, `certutil -syncWithWU \\server1\PKI\CTLs`.

-If you use a non-existent local path or folder as the destination folder, you'll see the error:
+If you use a nonexistent local path or folder as the destination folder, you'll see the error:

   `The system can't find the file specified.
 0x80070002 (WIN32: 2 ERROR_FILE_NOT_FOUND)`

-If you use a non-existent or unavailable network location as the destination folder, you'll see the error:
+If you use a nonexistent or unavailable network location as the destination folder, you'll see the error:

   `The network name can't be found.
 0x80070043 (WIN32: 67 ERROR_BAD_NET_NAME)`